-As a OEM or contract manufacturer, your buyers are demanding high quality, low price, as well as timely delivery.
-How many times have you garnered new business from a competitor because they could not deliver on one or more of these important pillars?
-Worse yet, how many times have you lost business because you could not deliver on one of these pillars?
+As an OEM or contract manufacturer, your buyers are demanding high quality, low price, as well as timely delivery.
+How many times have you garnered new business from a competitor because they couldn’t deliver on one or more of these important pillars?
+Worse yet, how many times have you lost business because you couldn’t deliver on one of these pillars?

-It’s no wonder why so many manufacturers choose to focus on these three pillars of their value proposition.
-Yes, it is true that you can earn new business by unseeding an embedded supplier by offering a stronger value in one or more of these areas, but what do you do after you win the business?
-How do you protect yourself from being the one on the chopping block the next time you miss a deadline, have a quality issue, or your costs of goods increase?
+It’s no wonder so many manufacturers choose to focus on these three vital elements in their value proposition.
+Yes, it’s true you can earn new business by offering a stronger value than another supplier in one or more of these areas, but what do you do after you win the business?
+How do you protect yourself from being the one on the chopping block the next time you miss a deadline, have a quality issue, or the cost of your goods increases?

-Recently, I got to thinking about why companies do not see the growth they were planning on.
-I started pondering why their marketing and sales teams were not able to achieve success, especially when they were doing the right things, the right way.
+Recently, I got to thinking about why companies don’t see the growth they were planning for.
+I thought about why their marketing and sales teams weren’t able to achieve success, especially when they were doing the right things, the right way.

 Many business leaders and owners are used to fixing problems.
-Therefore, when goal growth is not achieved, the first thing they do is look to fix the sales or marketing team - sometimes both.
-So, what happens next?
+So when their goal for growth isn’t achieved, the first thing they do is look to fix their sales or marketing teams—and sometimes both.
+What happens next?
 Salespeople are replaced, marketing agencies are “fired” and new processes and technologies are embraced.
-Sometimes this works, but often times the only thing that was fixed is the symptom and not the problem.
-Fast forward 9-18 months and it is common for the same problems to exist, corporate growth was never achieved and a lot of time and money have been wasted.
+Sometimes this works, but often times the only thing that’s fixed is the symptom, not the problem.
+Fast forward nine to 18 months, and it’s common for the same problems to persist; corporate growth was never achieved and a lot of time and money were wasted.

-So, what is the root of the growth equation?
+So, what’s the root of the growth equation?
 It’s your company’s value proposition!

-With the ever-changing communications environment, buyers are more educated today than ever before.
-Most buyers will have a multitude of choices in choosing a vendor, supplier, or OEM that all clearly meet the time, quality, and price expectation.
-Its time to think about your value proposition and why a buyer should choose your company amongst the pool of competitors knocking at their door.
+Today, buyers are more educated than ever before.
+Most buyers will have a multitude of choices when choosing a vendor, supplier, or OEM that all clearly meet the time, quality, and price expectation.
+It’s time to think about your value proposition and why a buyer should select your company from the pool of competitors knocking at their door.

 Determining how you provide value at each step in this journey is the path to marketing and sales success.